vinterAlex/department_admin_employee/README.md

 # department_admin_employee
 Registering users / roles / assigning permissions

 - still need to work on the project to be able to get more features on it and to be stable.
+I'm having some issues with listing the users vs registering them:
+- In one case I can list the users but cannot register/login them in another one I can register/login them but cannot list them (Model issues)
-I'm having some issues with listing the users vs registering them.
-Need to re-create the models individually and update the context.
+-   Need to re-create the models individually and update the context.

 **Requirement:**